 - An estimated 67 million birds in the US are unintentionally killed by pesticides annually.

-- Studies have shown that pesticide levels in children’s urine were significantly lower if they ate organic diets.
+- Studies have shown that pesticide levels in children’s urine were significantly lower if they were on organic diets.

 - Depending on the dose, some pesticides can cause a range of adverse effects on human health – including cancer, acute and chronic injury to the nervous system, lung damage, reproductive dysfunction, and dysfunction of the endocrine and immune systems.